Special Weather Statement issued for Stutsman by NWS - News Break

 Special Weather Statement issued for Stutsman by NWS

-Effective: 2021-05-20 18:05:00 CDT Expires: 2021-05-20 19:15:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Stutsman SIGNIFICANT WEATHER ADVISORY FOR CENTRAL STUTSMAN COUNTY UNTIL 715 PM CDT At 637 PM CDT, strong thunderstorms were located along a line extending from 10 miles southeast of Pettibone to Medina to 6 miles east of Cleveland.
-Movement was northeast at 20 mph.
-Penny size hail and wind gusts to 50 mph will be possible with these storms.
-Locations impacted include Jamestown, Medina, Spiritwood Lake, Buchanan, Cleveland, Pingree, Woodworth, Eldridge, Windsor and Chase Lake.
-Very heavy rainfall is also occurring with these storms, and may lead to localized flooding.
-Do not drive your vehicle through flooded roadways.alerts.weather.gov
+Effective: 2021-05-22 04:01:00 CDT Expires: 2021-05-22 04:30:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Stutsman SIGNIFICANT WEATHER ADVISORY FOR NORTHEASTERN STUTSMAN COUNTY UNTIL 430 AM CDT At 400 AM CDT, a strong thunderstorm was located 6 miles southwest of Buchanan, or 13 miles northwest of Jamestown, moving northeast at 55 mph.
+Penny size hail and wind gusts to 40 mph will be possible with this storm.
+Locations impacted include Kensal, Buchanan, Pingree and Edmunds.
+Very heavy rainfall is also occurring with this storm, and may lead to localized flooding.
+Do not drive your vehicle through flooded roadways.
+Frequent cloud to ground lightning is occurring with this storm.
+Lightning can strike 10 miles away from a thunderstorm.
+Seek shelter inside a building or vehicle.alerts.weather.gov